cymbidium

 Laelia anceps 'SanBar Pink Perk', HCC/AOS

 A beautifully shaped Laelia anceps from the 'Pink Perfection strain' breeding line.
 Flower petal color is clear soft pink, darker along the midline of the petals; the lip is a creamy white with purple and more pink on the edge, and the throat is yellow with red lines.
+When awarded by the American Orchid Society, the flower had a natural spread of 9.8 cm and a petal width of 4.5 cm.

 Temperature Tolerant.
 January blooming.
 Species from Mexico.